ampel360/Robbbo-T/README.md

 1.  **Finalize and Validate DB Schema**: Conduct thorough testing of the database schema (Part IV) and implement it.
 2.  **Develop Registry User Interface**: Begin development of the registry management interface (see 5.2).
 3.  **Develop ID Validation Tool**: Create a utility or API to validate IDs against the registry.
-4.  **Populate Model Registry**: Continue expanding and detailing the model registry (Part II) in the database.
+4.  **Populate Model Registry**: Continue expanding and detailing the model registry (Part II) in the database with full model examples.
 5.  **Implement Checksum Algorithm (Optional but Recommended)**: Consider and implement a checksum mechanism for ID integrity verification.
 6.  **Integration with Technical Documentation**: Establish workflows to integrate the model and configuration registry with detailed technical documentation for each object (possibly using InfoCodes and COAFI).
 7.  **Develop Visualization Tools**: Create tools to visualize the model hierarchy and configuration evolution.